h3tz/2b2t-Alarm/README.md

 A tool to sent an alarm on different channels when a specific position in 2b2t queue is reached.
 Channels are: Windows sound, prometheus, smartphone notification.
 Other will follow.

 v0.1. draft.
-Development will be continued. v0.2. add queue position to speeach
+Development will be continued. v0.2. add queue position to speeach. v0.3. some fixes
 #2b2t

 Features: